jarmibe7/MotorController/README.md

 ![block_diagram.png](Figures/block_diagram.png)

 The motor controller code runs on the PIC32 microcontroller, which controls most of the logic and runs on a 3.3V power supply.
 A Raspberry Pi Pico Mini is also used for reading the motor encoder data, which is then sent to the PIC32 with a UART connection.
 The PIC32 communicates with an INA219 current sensor using an I2C protocol for accurate motor current measurements.
-Lastly, a MAX9918 Bidirectional H-Bridge with an external 6V power supply is used to allow for robust control of the motor.
+Lastly, a bidirectional H-Bridge with an external 6V power supply is used to allow for robust control of the motor.
 The PIC32 microcontroller is part of a circuit named the NU32 Dev Board, which is a breadboard setup used throughout the course.
 The controller circuit diagram is pictured below, along with the diagram for the NU32 Dev Board.

 ![controller_circuit.png](Figures/controller_circuit.png)